JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaNoErrorsMaxRisk/clcaNoErrorsMaxRiskLogLog.html" rel="clcaNoErrorsMaxRiskLogLog">![clcaNoErrorsMaxRiskLogLog](docs/plots2/samplesNeeded/clcaNoErrorsMaxRisk/clcaNoErrorsMaxRiskLogLog.png)</a>

-The bet limit is the "maximum risk", expressed as a percent of the maximum bet.
+MaxRisk is the percent of the maximum bet allowed.
+The maximum bet = 1/µ_i (approximately 2), which varies slightly as the sampling proceeds (see populationMeanIfH0 in org.cryptobiotic.rlauxe.betting.Utils).
 At any setting of maximum bet, the CLCA assort value is always the same when there are no errors, and so there is no variance, and the plot above shows the exact number of samples needed as a function of margin and maximum risk.